Prof. Ward Churchill under fire for 9-11 comments

 Gov. Bill Owens sent a letter to the president of the University of Colorado College Republicans, Isaiah Lechowit, who was scheduled to read it at a rally in opposition to professor Ward Churchill.

 “All decent people, whether Republican or Democrat, liberal or conservative, should denounce the views of Ward Churchill,” wrote Owens.
 “Not only are his writings outrageous and insupportable, they are at odds with the facts of history.”

 As WorldNetDaily reported, the controversy stems from an essay Churchill wrote titled “Some People Push Back: On the Justice of Roosting Chickens,” written shortly after the Sept.
 11 attacks.
 In it, he describes the thousands of American victims who died in the World Trade Center inferno as “little Eichmanns” (a reference to notorious Nazi war criminal Adolf Eichmann) who were perpetuating America’s “mighty engine of profit.”
 They were destroyed, he added, thanks to the “gallant sacrifices” of “combat teams” that successfully targeted the World Trade Center towers and the Pentagon.

-Churchill was scheduled to speak at Hamilton College, in Clinton, N.Y., near Syracuse tonight, but Tuesday officials at the school canceled the appearance, citing security concerns and death threats they had received.
+Churchill was scheduled to speak at Hamilton College, in Clinton, N.Y., near Syracuse tomorrow, but yesterday officials at the school canceled the appearance, citing security concerns and death threats they had received.